jaegertracing/documentation/content/docs/next-release/sampling.md

 * All operations for service `bar` are rate-limited at 5 traces per second.
 * Any other service will be sampled with probability 0.5 defined by the `default_strategy`.
 * The `default_strategy` also includes shared per-operation strategies.
 In this example we disable tracing on `/health` and `/metrics` endpoints for all services by using probability 0.
 These per-operation strategies will apply to any new service not listed in the config, as well as to the `foo` and `bar` services unless they define their own strategies for these two operations.

+### Adaptive Sampling

+Adaptive sampler is a composite sampler that combines two functions:

+  * It makes sampling decisions on a per-operation basis, i.e. based on {{< tip "span" >}} operation name.
+This is especially useful in the API services whose endpoints may have very different traffic volumes and using a single probabilistic sampler for the whole service might starve (never sample) some of the low QPS endpoints.
+  * It supports a minimum guaranteed rate of sampling, such as always allowing up to N {{< tip "traces" "trace" >}} per seconds and then sampling anything above that with a certain probability (everything is per-operation, not per-service).

+Adaptive sampling requires a central store for the collectors to coordinate information about spans received/second and current sampling rates.
+Currently this has only been implemented for Cassandra and adaptive sampling shares the same storage as your span storage.
+Right now adaptive sampling will only work if `SPAN_STORAGE_TYPE` is set to Cassandra and the [relevant tables](https://github.com/jaegertracing/jaeger/blob/master/plugin/storage/cassandra/schema/v003.cql.tmpl#L206-L229) have been created.
+If you're just getting started please review `sampling.initial-sampling-probability` and `sampling.target-samples-per-second`, and see the [cli parameters](/docs/latest/cli/#jaeger-collector-adaptive) for details on advanced configuration.